chrisbazley/3dObjLib/README.md

 the floating point emulator.
 Generation of unaligned data loads/stores is disabled for compatibility with ARM v6.

-  The suffix rules put object files in one of several directories, depending on the compiler options used to compile them:
+  The suffix rules generate output files with different suffixes (or in different subdirectories, if using the supplied make files on RISC OS), depending on the compiler options used to compile the source code:

 o: Assertions and debugging output are disabled.
 The code is optimised for execution speed.